vmpjdc/cli/.github/ISSUE_TEMPLATE/default.md

 ---
-name: "⭐ Submit a request"
+name: "⭐ Snap Issue"
-about: Surface a feature or problem that you think should be solved
-title: ''
-labels: enhancement
-assignees: ''
+about: Submit an issue related to the snapcraft packaging of GitHub CLI
 ---

 ### Describe the feature or problem you’d like to solve